fredrikaverpil/pyside2-wheels/README.md

 # pyside2-wheels

-> Note: The wheels being produced are not "portable" or "standalone" and do require Qt5 libraries installed locally.
+> Note: The wheels being produced here are not "portable" or "standalone" and do require Qt5 libraries installed locally.
 This project could potentially implement such features by using [multibind](https://github.com/matthew-brett/multibuild) or looking at [how it can be done with PyQt5](https://github.com/pyqt/python-qt5/wiki/Updating-the-repository#bundling).

 For more information, see [this guide](https://fredrikaverpil.github.io/2016/08/17/compiling-pyside2/) on compiling PySide2.

-## Contents
+## Table of contents

+* Intro
 * Quickstart
   * CentOS 6, 7
   * Ubuntu 14.04, 16.04
   * Mac OS X
   * Windows
-* Wheel building info
+* Wheel building
   * CentOS 6, 7
   * Ubuntu 14.04, 16.04
   * Mac OS